1950 United Kingdom general election

-The 1950 United Kingdom general election was held on Thursday, 23 February 1950, and was the first after a full term of a majority Labour government.
+A general election was held in the United Kingdom on Thursday 23 February 1950, and was the first after a full term of a majority Labour Party government.
 It was also the first general election after the abolition of plural voting and university constituencies.
-The general election saw Labour returned to power, but its majority was dramatically reduced from 146 seats to just 5, with a sizeable swing towards the Conservatives, who gained 90 seats.
+The general election saw Labour returned to power, but its majority was dramatically reduced from 146 seats to just 5, with a sizeable swing towards the Conservative Party, which gained 90 seats.

-Another general election was called for the following year, which the Conservative Party won, returning Churchill to power after six years in opposition.
-Turnout in this general election increased to 83.9%, the highest turnout in a United Kingdom general election under universal suffrage, and represented an increase of 11.1 percentage points from 72.8% turnout in 1945.
+Turnout in this general election increased to 83.9%, the highest turnout in a United Kingdom general election under universal suffrage, and represented an increase of 11.1 percentage points from the 72.8% turnout in 1945.

-1950 was also the first general election to be covered on television, although no recording was made of the live broadcast, which was the standard practice at the time.
+The 1950 general election was also the first to be covered on television.
+(No recording was made of the live broadcast; this was the standard practice at the time).
 Richard Dimbleby hosted the BBC coverage of the election, which he would later do again for the 1951, 1955, 1959 and the 1964 general elections.
 On this occasion, Dimbleby was joined in the BBC Alexandra Palace studios by R. B. McCallum, Fellow of Pembroke College, Oxford, and author of The British General Election of 1945, and David Butler, research student of Nuffield College.
 The programme ran from 10:45 pm until just after 1:00 am.

+Another general election was called in the following year, which the Conservatives won, restoring Winston Churchill as Prime Minister after six years in opposition.

 Background

 Labour had governed the nation ever since their landslide in 1945.
 During its first term in office, the government introduced several major reforms: a National Health Service was established, around 20% of the economy was nationalised, a comprehensive system of social security was implemented, and, under the New Towns Act 1946, development corporations were set up to construct new towns.

-Britain was confronted with severe economic challenges: Britain faced a large national debt, its industries were weakened, and there were many shortages of food and raw materials.
+Britain was confronted with severe economic challenges: the country faced a large national debt, its industries were weakened, and there were many shortages of food and raw materials.
 As a result, the Labour government continued rationing, and austerity was implemented, relying heavily on American loans and the Marshall Plan.
 While these measures were enacted to contain inflationary pressures, the British public suffered a fatigue.
 This prevented the Labour government from implementing some of its ambitious programmes.

 Before the general election, major significant changes to the electoral system had occurred, including the abolition of plural voting by the Representation of the People Act 1948, and a major reorganisation of constituencies by the House of Commons (Redistribution of Seats) Act 1949.
 Eleven new English seats were created and six were abolished, and there were over 170 major alterations to constituencies across the country.

 Prime Minister Clement Attlee planned to call a summer general election.
-However, his Chancellor, Stafford Cripps, refused to present a budget before a general election.
+However, his Chancellor of the Exchequer, Stafford Cripps, refused to present a budget before a general election.
 As a result, Attlee was persuaded to call a February general election.
 Parliament was dissolved on 3 February 1950.